#StopRansomware: Rhysida Ransomware

 Leveraged Tools

 Table 1 lists legitimate tools Rhysida actors have repurposed for their operations.
-The legitimate tools listed in this joint CSA are all publicly available.
+The legitimate tools listed in this joint advisory are all publicly available.
 Use of these tools should not be attributed as malicious without analytical evidence to support they are used at the direction of or controlled by threat actors.

 Disclaimer: Organizations are encouraged to investigate and vet use of these tools prior to performing remediation actions.